dblock/grape-on-rack-v1-inside-v2/README.md

 [![Build Status](https://secure.travis-ci.org/dblock/grape-on-rack-v1-inside-v2.png)](http://travis-ci.org/dblock/grape-on-rack-v1-inside-v2)

 A [Grape](http://github.com/intridea/grape) API mounted on Rack with two versions where `v2` builds incrementally on top of `v1`.
-In this example the `only_in_v1` method is only implemented on version `v1`, while the root method is implemented on both versions.
+In this example the `only_in_v1` method is only implemented on version `v1`, the root method is implemented on both versions, etc.

 Run
 ---